takaakit/uml-diagram-for-ddd-example-in-evans-book/README.md

 ## Behavior 3-1: Cargo booking
 This communication diagram shows a scenario in which the user registers new cargo on the cargo booking page.
+The new cargo is set to be shipped from New York to Helsinki.

 <a href="https://takaakit.github.io/uml-diagram-for-ddd-example-in-evans-book/uml_diagram/Behavior 3-1 Cargo booking/diagram_map.html?highlight=0" title="Behavior 3-1: Cargo booking"><img src="./uml_diagram/Behavior 3-1 Cargo booking/diagram_map.svg" /></a>